ihab-ag/baro-ai/SUPABASE_SETUP.md

 -- Allow users to delete their own budgets
 CREATE POLICY "Users can delete their own budgets" ON budgets FOR DELETE USING (true);

+-- Enable RLS on accounts (if you created the table) ALTER TABLE accounts ENABLE ROW LEVEL SECURITY;

+-- Allow users to view/insert/delete their own accounts CREATE POLICY "Users can view their own accounts" ON accounts FOR SELECT USING (true);

+CREATE POLICY "Users can insert their own accounts" ON accounts FOR INSERT WITH CHECK (true);

+CREATE POLICY "Users can delete their own accounts" ON accounts FOR DELETE USING (true);
 ```